bcgsc/NanoSim/README.md

   -rt REF_T, --ref_t REF_T
                         Reference Transcriptome
   -gl GENOME_LIST, --genome_list GENOME_LIST
-                        Reference metagenome list, tsv file, the first column is species/strain name, the second column is the reference genome fasta/fastq file directory, the third column is optional, if provided, it contains the expected abundance (sum up to 100) -a G_ALNM, --alnm G_ALNM
+                        Reference metagenome list, tsv file, the first column is species/strain name, the second column is the reference genome fasta/fastq file directory, the third column is optional, if provided, it contains the expected abundance (sum up to 100) -ga G_ALNM, --g_alnm G_ALNM
-                        Genome alignment file in sam / bam format, the header of each species should match the metagenome list provided above (optional)
+                        Genome alignment file in sam format, the header of each species should match the metagenome list provided above (optional) -ta T_ALNM, --t_alnm T_ALNM
-  -o OUTPUT, --output OUTPUT
+                        Transcriptome alignment file in sam format(optional) -o OUTPUT, --output OUTPUT
-                        The location and prefix of outputting profile (Default = expression)
-  -t NUM_THREADS, --num_threads NUM_THREADS
+                        The location and prefix of outputting profile (Default = expression) -t NUM_THREADS, --num_threads NUM_THREADS
-                        Number of threads for alignment (Default = 1)
+                        Number of threads for alignment (Default = 1) -n, --normalize       Normalize by transcript length
 ```

 If `-e trans` is used, users need to provide the reference transcriptome through `-rt` parameter; if `-e meta` is used, users need to provide a genome list containing all reference genome and the path to them through `-gl` parameter OR provide genome alignment file through `-a` parameter.